rvwyu/vet-clinic-c/README.md

 # Veterinary Clinic Management System

 A C-based console application designed to manage patient records and appointments for a veterinary clinic.
-Built as part of a college assignment using modular programming and file handling.

 ---